OscarHuangWind/AutoMoT/README.md

 ## Method Overview <a name="method-overview"></a>

-AutoMoT uses an **Asynchronous Mixture-of-Transformers** design: a slow Understanding Expert (4B) produces chain-of-thought scene descriptions at low frequency, while a fast Action Expert (1.6B) runs at high frequency to decode temporal decisions and spatial waypoints.
+AutoMoT uses an **Asynchronous Mixture-of-Transformers** design: a slow Understanding Expert (4B) reasoning at low frequency, while a fast Action Expert (1.6B) runs at high frequency to decode temporal decisions and spatial waypoints.
 KV-cache bridging connects the two experts so action inference costs only a single forward pass per step.

 ---